Relintai/pandemonium_engine_docs/usage/io/data_paths.md

-File paths in Godot projects
+File paths in Pandemonium projects
 ============================

-This page explains how file paths work inside Godot projects.
-You will learn how to access paths in your projects using the `res://` and `user://` notations, and where Godot stores project and editor files on your and your users' systems.
+This page explains how file paths work inside Pandemonium projects.
+You will learn how to access paths in your projects using the `res://` and `user://` notations, and where Pandemonium stores project and editor files on your and your users' systems.

 Path separators
 ---------------

-To make supporting multiple platforms easier, Godot uses **UNIX-style path separators** (forward slash `/`).
+To make supporting multiple platforms easier, Pandemonium uses **UNIX-style path separators** (forward slash `/`).
 These work on all platforms, **including Windows**.

-Instead of writing paths like `C:\Projects\Game`, in Godot, you should write `C:/Projects/Game`.
+Instead of writing paths like `C:\Projects\Game`, in Pandemonium, you should write `C:/Projects/Game`.

 Windows-style path separators (backward slash `\`) are also supported in some